 There are certain legal requirements that must be carried out when buying a house.
 These will need to be arranged by a legal representative and unless otherwise stated the borrower is responsible for this cost.

 You can choose a mixture of repayment and interest only.
 Your monthly payment is made up of the interest charge for the whole loan plus repayment for part of the capital of the loan.
 At the end of the term all the money you borrowed must be repaid.

 Your Mortgage Adviser who will support you every step of the way.
-Your Mortgage Adviser will look at your individual circumstances and recommend a mortgage based on what you tell us.
+They will look at your individual circumstances and recommend a mortgage based on what you tell us.